Reduce, Reuse, Recycle

 - Donate used items to charities or offer them, through consignment stores to others.

-Buying used items keeps the demand for new items low, which in turn, helps reduce the amount of materials needed to make new items.
+Buying used items keeps the demand for new items low which, in turn, helps reduce the number of materials needed to make new items.
 Donating used items helps keep the cycle going.
 If donating items, please call ahead to find out which items are accepted.

 Local Reuse Centers & Information

 - Kids toys, outdoor play structures, wagons, etc.

 - Windows (double-paned, vinyl)